-Once performance appraisal forms are completed and submitted, ABET compiles a report for each program evaluator.
+Once performance appraisal forms are completed and submitted, ABET compiles a report for each PEV.
 These reports are sent to the appropriate commission executive committee and your ABET member society.
-Reports will identify exceptional performers for recognition and any program evaluators who need remediation or removal.
+Reports will identify exceptional performers for recognition and any PEVs who need remediation or removal.

-Both the commission executive committee and your member society will review your performance report.
-If needed, your society will provide any additional input concerning your performance.
+Both the commission executive committee and the PEV's member society will review your performance report.
+If needed, the society will provide any additional input concerning the PEV's performance.
 Finally, the commission executive committee will make a determination for recognition, remediation, or removal.
-You will receive your performance appraisal results after the July Commission Meeting.
+PEVs will receive the performance appraisal results after the July Commission Meeting.
 This timeline assures programs that performance appraisals do not influence accreditation actions.